limingth/myTwetter/README.md

 	c) add session controller
 	d) set a @current_user

-	6. Add Tweets data model
+	6. Add Twets data model
-	a) a User can post a Tweet
+	a) a User can post a Twet
-	b) a User can see his Tweets
+	b) a User can see his Twets
-	c) a User can see other User's Tweets
+	c) a User can see other User's Twets

 	7. Add Follow Model
 	a) a User can Follow other User